deceptionfalls/tsukihime/README.md

 ##What is it?

 My personal dotfiles repository.
-The purpose of this repository is to function asboth a backup and as a way for people to freely inspect my configs.
+The purpose of this repository is to function as both a backup and as a way for people to freely inspect my configs.